 Asana – This is a to do list app and service that works great for teams, but you can also use it for your own tasks and projects.

-Nest – The Nest app connects to my Nest thermostat to let me control the temperature of my house from bed or from a hundred miles away.
-This saves me energy and it’s an awesome convenience app.
+Nest – The Nest app connects to a Nest thermostat to let you control the temperature of your house from bed or from a hundred miles away.
+This saves energy and it’s an awesome convenience app.

 Harmony – I use the Harmony app along with the Logitech Harmony Ultimate Home remote and hub to control my home entertainment and lights.
 I can tap on Play Xbox One and the Tv, Xbox, soundbar and lights all turn to the right settings.
 I can also control my TV volume and channels with the iPhone.